Dakota Kai: Damage CTRL (2022–2025)

 As part of the 2024 WWE Draft on 29 April, Kai was drafted to the Raw brand with the rest of Damage CTRL.
 On 6 May episode of Raw, Kai competed in the first round of the Queen of the Ring tournament, replacing Asuka, who was not medically cleared to compete, but lost to Lyra Valkyria.
 The group turned face on 29 July episode of Raw, when they began feuding with Pure Fusion Collective (Shayna Baszler, Zoey Stark and Sonya Deville).
 In August, it was reported that Kai had to undergo surgery after suffering another knee injury, this time a torn meniscus.
 A backstage attack on Kai by PFC was used to write her off television.
 Kai returned on the November 11 episode of Raw, where Damage CTRL defeated PFC in a six-woman tag team match.
 In late 2024, Kai entered the tournament to crown the inaugural Women's Intercontinental Champion, challenging Lyra Valkyria in the finals on the 13 January 2025 episode of Raw, which she lost.
 On 27 January, it was reported that Kai had suffered another injury, this time a concussion.
 On the 27 March episode of Main Event, Kai defeated Ivy Nile in what would be her final match in WWE.
 On 2 May, Kai was once again released from her WWE contract, ending her second tenure of three years with the company.

+Return to independent circuit (2026–present)

+On 8 March 2026, Crowley, wrestling under the ring name Charlie, made her first post-WWE appearance at Pro-Wrestling: EVE's event Wrestle Queendom VIII, where she unsuccessfully challenged Kris Statlander for the Pro-Wrestling: EVE International Championship.
+On 16 April 2026, at Culture Clash 2026, Charlie made her House of Glory (HOG) debut and unsuccessfully challenged Shotzi Blackheart for the HOG Women's Championship.

 Other media

 In September 2009, Crowley starred in the music video for "Sweet December" by Auckland band These Four Walls.
 In the summer of 2013, as Evie, she was profiled on the Māori Television sports show Code.

-Crowley currently streams on Twitch under the username "Charliegirl".
+Crowley streams on Twitch under the username "Charliegirl".
 In August 2023, Crowley, along with American professional wrestler Thea Trinidad (best known as Zelina Vega) launched a new podcast titled "ZELVXandCharlieGirl".